axd1x8a/BHD-decryptor/README.md

 ## Credits

-- Our lord and savior @JKAnderson for BinderKeys, original BootBoost mod, and general modding wisdom
+- Our lord and savior [JKAnderson](https://github.com/JKAnderson) for BinderKeys, original BootBoost mod, and general modding wisdom
-- @Dasaav-dsv for pointing out some performance improvements
+- [Dasaav-dsv](https://github.com/Dasaav-dsv) for pointing out some performance improvements